btozer/gmg/README.md

     source activate py27-gmg

-Or on Windows use:
+On Windows use:

     activate py27-gmg

-Once the environment is activated any call to python will only "see" the packages install within the py27-gmg environment.
+Once the environment is activated any call to python will only "see" the packages installed within the py27-gmg environment.
 To deactivate the environment either close the terminal window or on macOS and Linux run:

     source deactivate

-Or on Windows use:
+On Windows use:

     deactivate